neo-project/docs/en-us/node/api/getbalance.md

-# Getbalance method
+# getbalance Method

 Returns the balance of the corresponding asset in the wallet, based on the specified asset number.

 > [!Note]
-> You will need to open the wallet in the Neo-CLI node before executing this command.
+> You need to open the wallet in the NEO-CLI node before you execute this command.

 ## Parameter Description